Rational pullbacks of Galois covers: Introduction

-As we recall below (\S \ref{ssec:basic}), for ``many'' $T_0$, the cover $f_{T_0}$ remains connected; hence if $f$ is Galois of group $G$, then so is $f_{T_0}$, which in addition remains defined over $k$.

-Rational pullback is thus a natural tool to create Galois covers of group $G$ over some field $k$ if one is known.
-Finding covers $g$ that are {\it not} rational pullbacks of some given covers $f$ may be even more important for inverse Galois theory: if none of these $f$ are defined over $k$, those covers $g$, rather than the pullbacks $f_{T_0}$, are the best chance to find some and so to realize $G$ as a regular Galois group over $k$ \footnote{{i.e.}, as the automorphism group of a $k$-Galois cover $X\rightarrow \Pp^1$ with $X$ geometrically irreducible.}.
-Theorems \ref{thm:main1} and \ref{introthm:r+1}, presented in \S \ref{ssec: reg_param} below, fit in this theme.
+The {\it Regular Inverse Galois Problem} over $k$ precisely consists in realizing each finite group as the Galois group of a $k$-regular Galois cover of $\Pp^1_k$.
+Rational pullback creates such covers, if one is already known.
+Finding covers $g$ that are {\it not} rational pullbacks of some Galois covers $f$ of given group $G$ may be a more important issue.
+Indeed, if none of the $f$ are defined over $k$ (as a regular cover), the pullbacks $f_{T_0}$ are generally not expected to be either, in which case the remaining hope to realize $G$ as a regular Galois group over $k$ rests on those covers $g$.

-Another question relating rational pullbacks and specializations arises.
-The set of $k$-specializations of $f$ (essentially the splitting fields of polynomials $P(t_0,Y)$, $t_0\in k$) clearly contains that of $f_{T_0}$ (same but with polynomials $P(T_0(u_0),Y)$, $u_0\in k$).
-The challenge is the converse: are rational pullbacks $f_{T_0}$ of $f$ the only covers with this property, in which case, being a rational pullback could be read off from the specialization set containment?
-Our contribution to this question is described at the end of \S \ref{ssec:param_genericity}.

-A related theme, presented in \S \ref{ssec:param_genericity}, focuses on the set of $L$-specializations of $f$ -- same as above but for the polynomials $P(t_0,Y)$ with $t_0$ ranging here over a given overfield $L$ of $k$.
-Can this set contain every Galois extension of $L$ of group $G$?
-With $L=k(U)$, the question takes us back to the rational pullback territory.
-With $L$ varying over all overfields of $k$, it refers to the notion of {\it generic extension} (with one parameter).
-Theorems \ref{thm:main2} and \ref{thm:main3} improve on results of Buhler-Reichstein \cite{buhler-reichstein} in this context.